yaroslav-belozerov/moodb/README.md

 or download as a [zip file](https://github.com/yaroslav-belozerov/moodb/archive/refs/heads/main.zip)

 ## 👥 Contributions
-Any suggestions or changes are reviewed via GitHub issues.
-Please open one if you would like to provide feedback or contribute.
+Feel free to open a GitHub issue or pull request if you want to contribute with code, bug report, or feature request.

 ## ⚖ License
 The project is licensed under the MIT License.
 The libraries used are subject to their own licenses.